ctran93/Modern-Portfolio-Optimization/README.md

 data <- tq_get(stock, get = "stock.prices", complete_cases = TRUE, from = "2017-01-01", to = TODAY())
 ```

 Yet, the previous code only gives the data for every individual stock on every trading day of a given time period.
-Further steps, then, need to be taken to process and transform market daily data into data that only include the annual return for every security.
+Further steps, then, are needed to be taken to process and transform market daily data into data that only include the annual return for every security.

 ```r
 returns_data <- data %>%